dy/xhtm/README.md

 ## Installation & Usage

-`xhtm` is fully compatible with `htm` and can be used as drop-in replacement.
+`xhtm` is compatible with `htm` and can be used as drop-in replacement.

 [![NPM](https://nodei.co/npm/xhtm.png?mini=true)](https://nodei.co/npm/xhtm/)